Managing Mental Health in Paediatric Acute Care

 Outcome measures: the reality of additional attention on mental health in acute paediatrics

-Tom Evans, Clinical Lead Nurse for Mental Health, Paediatrics, The University Hospitals of North Midlands NHS Trust
+Tom Evans, Clinical Lead Nurse for Mental Health, Paediatrics, University Hospital of North Staffordshire NHS Trust

 CRISIS, STAFFING AND RISK ASSESSMENT